Can a non-U.S. citizen buy a house in America?

 However, if you have less than a year on your current visa, the lender may ask your employer to confirm that it intends to keep you on the job.
 Then, it’s up to the lender to determine whether or not it believes you’ll be in the U.S. at least another three years.

 FHA loans for work visa holders

 If you’re a non-permanent resident alien applying for an FHA loan (a mortgage backed by the Federal Housing Administration), a special rule applies.

-Your current visa doesn’t prove you’ll be able to stay for another three years or more.
-So the lender has to make further inquiries.
+Since your current visa doesn’t prove you’ll be able to stay for another three years, the lender has to make further inquiries.
 It may check with your employer and U.S. Citizenship and Immigration Services.

-Non-resident buyers may have it easier with a big down payment
+It may be easier to buy with a big down payment

 But these specialist lenders often require a down payment (“deposit,” in British English) of roughly one third to one half of the purchase price.
-Though you may find lenders willing to go as low as 25%.
+Though you may find lenders willing to go as low as 25 percent.